top of page

 Description

-To help each other to visualize the various methods that contribute to the historical terrain of our field, each class member will lead a 10-to-12-minute demonstration for one of the English language teaching methods or approaches as delineated in the AMLT book.
+To help each other to better understand the various methods that have contributed to the development of the historical “terrain” of our field, each class member will lead a 10-to-12-minute demonstration for one of the English language teaching methods or approaches as delineated in the AMLT book.

 Evaluation Criteria

-• (60.0%) Demonstrate the method or approach by teaching one activity (about 5 minutes) that exemplifies what you understand to be its main pedagogical tenets.
-Because some of us will be online, this may require more creativity and compromise.
+(60.0%) Demonstrate the method or approach by teaching one activity (about 5 minutes) that demonstrates what you understand to be its main pedagogical tenets.
+Because some of us will be online, this “online and offline/ face to face” classroom arrangement, or “mixed” approach may require more creativity and flexibility than in an “in-person only”, or “online only” format of class type.

 T.E.S.O.L.
 METHODOLOGY AND STRATEGY PROJECT